Lyvelovt/envena/README.md

 # Envena: Network Vulnerability Exposure Node Analyzer
 ### Description
-<b>Envena</b> - is a program for network analysis and testing that includes:
+<b>Envena</b> - is a framework for network analysis and testing that includes:
 ```
 1. Scripts for diagnostics and analysis, which are in demand in everyday situations
 2. Flexible generation of packets with arbitrary headers
 3. Support for key protocols: ARP (L2/3), DHCP (L7), ICMP (L3), IEEE 802.11 (L1/2)
 4. Cross-platform
+5. The ability to create your own scripts and add your own data transfer standards (e.g. 433MHz, BLE)
 ```

 ### Requirements